It can be scary to learn that you have cancer. But if you’re diagnosed with cervical cancer, know it’s very treatable when your doctor finds it early.

 Some of the tests your gynecologist might use to check for cancer cells include:

 Colposcopy.
 During this test, your doctor will use an instrument called a colposcope, which looks a lot like a microscope, to get an up close look at your cervix.
-You’ll lie on an exam table and she’ll use a speculum to keep your vagina open.
-Next she’ll rub a solution of acetic acid (similar to vinegar) on your cervix.
-This liquid helps her see any abnormal cells.
+You’ll lie on an exam table and they’ll use a speculum to keep your vagina open.
+Next they’ll rub a solution of acetic acid (similar to vinegar) on your cervix.
+This liquid can help them see any abnormal cells.
 It might burn a little.

 Cervical biopsies.
 Your doctor might also remove a small piece of tissue during your colposcopy to check for cancer.
 This is known as a colposcopic biopsy.
 Other types of biopsies include:

-- Endocervical curettage uses a thin instrument called a curette to scrape away cells
+- Endocervical curettage uses a thin instrument called a curette to take a sample of cells from the inside of your cervix.

 Cone biopsy is another, more invasive, way for your doctor to take a tissue sample, so it’s usually performed in a hospital.
 It can also treat some early-stage cervical cancers.
 Your doctor removes a cone-shaped piece of tissue from your cervix with either a LEEP, scalpel or laser.